diasks2/amcharts_example/README.md

     <% end %>

-*Note that we have not added any validations to our model (and we also do not have any validations on the client side, just a text field).
-When you create your own model, you will want to make sure that you our vaildating the data that is going into your model.
+*NB: We have not added any validations to our model (and we also do not have any validations on the client side, just a text field).
+When you create your own model, you will want to make sure that you are vaildating the data that is going into your model.

 21) Make the graph dynamic (pulling the data from the database).
 Update 'var chartData' in the [static_pages/mygraph view](https://github.com/diasks2/amcharts_example/blob/master/app/views/static_pages/mygraph.html.erb)

     var chartData = <%= raw @countries.to_json.gsub(/\"created_at\"/, "created_at").gsub(/\"id\"/, "id").gsub(/\"country\"/, "country").gsub(/\"visits\"/, "visits").gsub(/\"updated_at\"/, "updated_at") %>;

-On first glance, it might seem like amCharts supports JSON data.
+*NB: On first glance, it might seem like amCharts supports JSON data.
 However, it is actually not valid JSON and we need to adjust the JSON data accordingly.
 22) Update the [StaticPages controller](https://github.com/diasks2/amcharts_example/blob/master/app/controllers/static_pages_controller.rb)

     class StaticPagesController < ApplicationController